Kreswell/kreswell.github.io/_posts/APointlessReconstructionOfTheRealNumbers.md

 Let $X$ be a space.
 We're going to construct several different structures on $X$.
 Two of these are order structures, so we need to be careful with notation to avoid confusion.

 ## Conceptual Motivation
 Typically we think of measurement as assigning a real number to a real-world phenomenon.
 Thus, a measurement function is a [surjection](https://en.wikipedia.org/wiki/Surjective_function) onto (an interval of) $\mathbb{R}$.
 However, this isn't really how it works.
 [Almost all](https://en.wikipedia.org/wiki/Almost_all) real numbers are non-[computable](https://en.wikipedia.org/wiki/Computable_number), so almost all possible measurement outcomes cannot be specified in a finite number of steps, nor can it be completed in finite time.
-Indeed, we have it even worse than this because even if (in some measurement basis) a real-world observable takes a value from the computable numbers (a rational value, for example), this cannot be determined in finite time.
-It would still take an infinite number of steps to unambigua
+Indeed, we have it even worse than this because even if (in some measurement basis) a real-world observable $x$ takes a value from the computable numbers (a rational value, for example), this cannot be determined in finite time.
+It would still take an infinite number of steps to unambiguously distinguish the value from the (uncountably many, in general non-computable) other real numbers arbitrarily

 ## The Pointless Topology